 Deer Head Chihuahua mortality

-Studies have shown that cardiovascular diseases are the leading cause of death among Chihuahuas.
-Trauma (accidents that cause life-threatening injuries) and infectious diseases are respectively second and third among Deer Head Chihuahua killers.
+Studies have shown that cardiovascular diseases are the leading cause of fatality among Chihuahuas.
+Trauma (accidents that cause life-threatening injuries) and infectious diseases are respectively second and third among Deer Head Chihuahua fatalities.

 How long do Deer Head Chihuahuas live?